vesse/mapserver/README.md

 # Finnish GeoServer map

+This is a work in progress and might stay as such for quite a while, but might be useful starting point at least if you need to setup GeoServer with data from National Land Survey of Finland (Maanmittauslaitos / MML in Finnish).

+Currently data is imported and styled to zoom in up to 1:545k scale, after that need to switch to Maastotietokanta which is not even started and requires to most amount of work in picking the relevant data and defining the styles.

+### Screen shots

 ## Requirements

 This has been developed on Ubuntu which I use for development so some dependencies are probably missing due to them already existing in my dev env.
 Java for one is obviously needed for GeoServer.
 I've used Java 8 when writing these.